 In most M&A escrow transactions, investment earnings are generally deemed taxable to the buyer, yet any investment earnings on the escrow are typically credited to the escrow account.
 At the end of the escrow period, assuming no claims are made, the balance of the escrow account is distributed to the selling shareholders including any of the investment earnings previously credited to the account.
 As a result, it is not unusual for shareholders to ask how much of the escrow distribution is related to interest.
 In other words, how much of the distribution should be treated as capital gain and how much is recognized as ordinary income?
-In the current interest rate environment, it would be easy to say “not much”.
-Most escrows today are invested in accounts paying 0.05% or less, and many pay no interest at all.
+Even though short-term interest rates have risen in the last few years, most escrows today are invested in accounts paying less than 10 basis points, and many pay no interest at all.

 At SRS Acquiom, buyers frequently tell us they are required to issue tax forms 1099-INT or 1099-OID for the imputed interest included in escrow distributions.
 But while IRC §483 and associated regulations require escrow recipients to impute and report a part of any installment proceeds received as interest, there is no requirement for buyers to calculate imputed interest or file any interest information reports to the IRS.
 In fact, the need to report imputed interest on funds held in escrow as security, or to guarantee performance, is specifically exempted under 26 CFR 1.6049.
 Nonetheless, payment administrators typically provide escrow recipients form 1099-B, which includes the full amount of the escrow release.